 It sounded good enough for me.
 I plunked down around 30 hard-earned greenbacks to satisfy my curiosity.
 Once I opened the package, I inserted my AA Duracells and got "Check-Go-ing" on a new box of Pro V1s.
 It seemed easy enough; just place the golf ball on the holder, attach the cage, hold down the button to spin the ball, and then mark the ball with a pen.
 Well, it actually takes some practice.

 On my first attempt, the Pro V1 spun wildly out of control when I tried to mark it with the pen.
 Instead of a straight line along the ball's balanced equator, I ended up with a ball half-covered in ink!
 But after a couple more attempts, I started to get the hang of it.
-The key is to let the ball spin up to the maximum speed and then apply the pen to the ball lightly with increasing pressure
+The key is to let the ball spin up to the maximum speed and then apply the pen to the ball lightly with increasing pressure.
+To get a heavier line, go back over the Check-Go line with a Sharpie and the Gatorade Line-M-Up method.

 While I'm confident that the Check-Go does find the balance point of a golf ball, I'm not sure that it really matters in practice.
 I haven't noticed any difference to my putting results.
 I'm probably just not good enough to know.
 But if you believe that balanced golf balls will make a difference to your game, then the Check-Go is a great product for you.